Transitioning from ISO 17025:2005 to ISO/IEC 17025:2017

 Key to the process of preparation is learning your transition plan from your accreditation body.
 Find out what timing and practices are required.

-Conducting a gap analysis between the the old EnMS and the requirements in the revised standard.
+Conduct a gap analysis between the the old QMS and the requirements in the revised standard.

 One of the biggest challenges to accreditation bodies is to define the implementation of the management system auditing for their customers who maintain ISO 9001 in addition to ISO/IEC 17025.
 It is obvious that not all the management system requirements of ISO/IEC 17025 are found in ISO 9001.
 Each AB must decide this coming year which additional ones need to be verified for their 9001/17025 customers.
 Accompanying this is to decide how much time saving there may be to customers in this situation.